keshye/assignment4/README.md

 5.Risk Mitigation: Delayed projects increase the risk of unforeseen issues, such as changing requirements or technological advancements, which can further complicate the development process.

-To ensure timely delivery, project managers can employ the following strategies:
+To ensure timely delivery, project managers can employ the following strategies

-    Realistic planning
+Realistic planning:

 1.Accurate Estimation: Use proven techniques like work breakdown structure (WBS) and estimation methods to accurately assess the time required for each task.